 - Repeat this procedure 2 to 3 times in a day

-Essential oils of Chamomile, Peppermint, Eucalyptus, Rosemary, Juniper, Wintergreen, and Cayenne have pain relieving properties.
-They give therapeutic effect on the body by increasing blood circulation.
+Essential oils of Chamomile, Peppermint, Eucalyptus, Rosemary, Juniper, Wintergreen, and Cayenne have pain-relieving properties.
+They give a therapeutic effect on the body by increasing blood circulation.
 Massaging the joint with these oils enhances this effect and relieves pain.
 Regular massage with essential oils has shown to decrease the bunion.
 Also, it reduces the growth of calluses and corns in the area.

 Performing various exercises improves flexibility and reduces pain.
 In the initial stages, exercises are helpful in slowing down the progression of a bunion.
 I used to mainly do three types of exercises.

 - Bending toes up and down